SketchRudy/FantasyAssignment/README.md

 ![img.png](images/img3.png)
 ![img.png](images/img4.png)

-> **Note:** There’s a 50/50 chance of Riven winning or Sir Arthur due to randomized crit chance.
+> **Note:** There’s a 50/50 chance of Riven winning or Sir Arthur due to randomized damage in base damage class.
+> Riven's hp is set to 75 and strength 55
+> Sir Arthur's hp is set to 100 and strength 25

 ---